Direct Secondary

 In short – anyone.

-Sellers can be any shareholders of the company regardless of how they acquired their shares –investors, founders or employees.
+Sellers can be any shareholders of the company regardless of how they acquired their shares – investors, founders, or employees.
 Often times secondary transactions involve sellers who are no longer closely associated with the company, such as former employees or (ex)founders who have in the meantime moved on to a different venture.
-Early investors who have supported the company in the beginning may also look to sell their shares to either de-risk their positions (expression used for partial sales) or fully realise returns on their investment.
+Early investors who have supported the company in the beginning may also look to sell their shares to either de-risk their positions (expression used for partial sales) or fully realize returns on their investment.

 Flashpoint approach: We are open to consider purchasing shares from any shareholders or types of sellers.
 That means that we are also open to purchase any types of shares, preferred or common, and for that matter also options from company ESOPs, although all under an appropriate structure (on structures a bit later).
 Nevertheless, when the sellers are company insiders (founders, management) we do focus on ensuring that the people who drive the business remain incentivised by the future success of the company even after the transaction.